enkidevs/curriculum/python/python-core/meet-python/python-environment.md

 This gives you a local interactive environment where you can run Python code and output the results.

-> The Python interpreter is your **playground**.
-Feel free to play with it and try things out"
+> 💡 The Python interpreter is your **playground**.
+Feel free to play with it and try things out.

 It is the ideal place for testing out small pieces of code or calculations.